AyuDwi1996/Aero-Assist/README.md

 - We would like to thank the developers of YOLO-Ultralytics for providing an excellent object detection algorithm.
 - Thanks to the open-source community for their contributions and resources.
+- Our gratitude to Tello SDK for making drone programming easier.